alhdzsz/academic_website/content/post/getting-started/index.md

 ---
-title: Python and RStudio with Reticulate
+title: Python in RStudio with Reticulate
 subtitle: This tutorial shows how to use the package reticulate to use python to inside RStudio

 # Summary for listings and search engines